magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 teacher, your doctor and your nurse – she’s been everything to you.
 That she has brought you up, shared her wealth with you and made you her heir is the great goodness of parents.
-That is why the Buddha taught the virtues of and , knowing our debt of gratitude and trying to repay it.
+That is why the Buddha taught the virtues of *kataññū* and *katavedī*, knowing our debt of gratitude and trying to repay it.
 These two dhammas are complimentary.
 If our parents are in need, unwell or in difficulty, then we do our best to help them.
-This is , the virtue that sustains the world.
+This is *kataññū-katavedī*, the virtue that sustains the world.
 It prevents families from breaking up, and makes them stable and harmonious.

 Today I have brought you the gift of Dhamma in this time of illness.
 I have no material things to offer you, there seem to be plenty of those